Human Resources Committee Charter

 The purpose of the Committee is to (i) discharge the responsibilities of the Board of Directors (the “Board”) relating to the compensation and benefits of executive officers, including approval of individual executive officer compensation; (ii) exercise oversight of employee compensation plans, policies and programs as provided in this charter; and (iii) comply with any executive compensation disclosure requirements under relevant New York Stock Exchange (“NYSE”) listing rules or the rules and regulations of the Securities and Exchange Commission (“SEC”).

 II.
 COMMITTEE MEMBERS

-The Human Resources Committee of the Board shall be composed of at least three “independent” Directors in that (i) he/she satisfies the requirement of an “outside director” for purposes of Section 162(m) of the Internal Revenue Code of 1986 (as amended), (ii) he/she qualifies as a “Non-employee Director” for the purposes of Rule 16b-3 under the Exchange Act, and (iii) that he/she qualifies as “independent” in accordance with relevant NYSE listing standards for directors and compensation committee members.
-Committee members shall be appointed and removed by the Board of Directors in its sole discretion.
+The Committee shall be composed of at least three “independent” directors, each of whom qualifies as a “Non-Employee Director” for the purposes of Rule 16b-3 under the Exchange Act, qualifies as “independent” in accordance with relevant NYSE listing standards for directors, and meets the additional independence standards for compensation committee service imposed by the NYSE and the Securities Exchange Act of 1934 (together with its rules and regulations, “the Exchange Act”).
+Committee members shall be appointed and removed by the Board in its sole discretion.

 III.
 COMMITTEE MEETINGS

 The Committee will meet at least two times a year, with authority to convene additional meetings as circumstances require.
 The Committee will invite members of management and others to attend meetings and provide pertinent information, as necessary.
 Meeting agendas will be prepared and provided in advance to members, along with appropriate briefing materials.
 Minutes will be prepared and the Committee will report to the Board the results of its meetings.
 The Committee may form one or more subcommittees, each of which may take such actions as may be delegated by the Committee.